 As well as being a great base for walking in the Tomintoul and Glenlivet area, the Old Pine Yurt is also the perfect spot to spend a day or two relaxing after completing the Tomintoul spur of the Speyside Way.

-The Old Pine Yurt is situated within Glenlivet Estate which has loads of walking routes, wildlife, and a ranger service, as well as BikeGlenlivet - this brand new trail centre has blue and red routes (with optional black features), a great café and on-site mountain bike hire from Basecamp Bikes - or you might like to try Lecht 2090 for mountain bike trails with uplift and a skills park
+The Old Pine Yurt is situated within Glenlivet Estate which has loads of walking routes, wildlife, and a ranger service, as well as BikeGlenlivet - this mountain bike trail centre has blue and red routes, with optional black features (unfortunately no bike hire) - or you might like to try Lecht 2090 for mountain bike trails with uplift and a skills park

 Contact Cairngorm Treks for tailored and guided day walks in the stunning Cairngorms wilderness and surrounding areas, or Out in the Hills in Aviemore (guided walks and trips in the Cairngorms National Park)